itsrobel/config/README.md

   - Because I am lazy, way to many things are run in root

 # Special Notes

-Since Nvchad exists on a folder that needs to be changed by its own repo which means to nvchad config folder needs to be symbolically linked, I.E.

 ```bash
 ln -s ~/config/nvchad/ ~/config/.config/nvim/lua/custom
 ```